 If you are looking for a bow for your daughter or son, you should read our Diamond Prism Hands-On Review.

 The Diamond Archery Provider employs the use of a single cam design, which makes initial tuning a breeze.
-Without a second cam, many timing issues are eliminated, and the bow’s draw length can be adjusted in just minutes, as only one module must be rotated (read.. hands-on review Diamond Edge Pro)
+Without a second cam, many timing issues are eliminated, and the bow’s draw length can be adjusted in just minutes, as only one module must be rotated (make sure to read our latest blackout bow review).

 With an IBO speed of 310 FPS, no one is claiming that the Provider is an absolute speed demon.

 However, this is plenty enough speed for virtually any hunting or target archery scenario and is still quite a respectable overall rating.